 If you have Eagle-required merit badges to earn, you also should check out my Difficulty Ranking Guide to Every Eagle-required Badge.
 There, you’ll also find the links to my other merit badge guides, as well as a description and summary of each badge’s requirements.
 I’m certain this resource will be helpful to scouts on their road to Eagle!

 Also, remember that ScoutSmarts should just serve as your starting point for merit badge research.
 In school, we’re taught not to plagiarize, and the same is true for Scouting worksheets.
 Answer these questions in your own words, do further research, check out the included links, and I promise you’ll gain much more from every merit badge you earn!

 As a scout, I sat through a ton of fire safety seminars but never once thought to get the actual badge.
 I’m kicking right now for not starting a Fire Safety blue card back then, haha.
 However, you’re not gonna be making the same mistake because, in this guide, I’ll be walking you through each of the requirements so you can earn your own Fire Safety merit badge!

 First, closely read through each of the requirements below so you know what you’ll be learning, as well as what you’ll need to do.
-Thoroughly understanding your instructions, beforehand, is an important part of succeeding on your first try!
-After you know exactly what’s expected to complete for each requirement, follow along closely.
+Thoroughly understanding your instructions, beforehand, is an important key to succeeding on your first try!
+After you know exactly what you’re expected to complete for each requirement, follow along closely.
 Now, let’s dive into it!

 What Are The Fire Safety Merit Badge Requirements?